garygriswold/Bible.js/Docs/AppTestPlan.md

 	5. Temporarily update the version number.
 Log should show each previously opened database being deleted
 	6. Verify databases will open
 	7. Repeat the above tests on Android
-	8. Temp change the directories and filenames and verify crash resistence.
+	8. Temp change the directories and filenames and verify crash resistance.

 CodexView
 ---------